New to Business Education?

-If you do not have an undergraduate degree in business, you start Baylor's MBA program by taking a specific set of courses called the Integrated Management Seminar (IMS).
-The seminar covers the following topics:
+If you do not have an undergraduate degree in business, you start Baylor's MBA program by taking a specific set of classes called Integrated Management Seminar (IMS).
+Topics in IMS include:

 - financial analysis and accounting information